lindehaven/CP-M/README.md

     I wrote lots of code for CP/M in the early 80's.
 Basic, TurboPascal, C and assembler.
-My source code is unfortunately gone with the disks that stored it on.
+My source code is unfortunately gone with the disks that I stored it on.
 But when I found and tried out some CP/M emulators I got the urge to rewrite some of the code from memory.
 My memory is not too good so I think that I actually rewrite everything from scratch.